mustafaeldikan/online-excel-with-php/README.md

 Start the Apache and MySQL servers from XAMPP Control Panel.
 Go to localhost/phpmyadmin and create the database as described.
 Write a PHP web application named index.php in the xampp/htdocs/excel folder.
-Test this application at http://localhost/excel/.
+Test this application at http://localhost/excel/....

+create datebase files
+files(fid, fname, lastModified)
+sheets(sid, sname, rows, cols, fid) cell(row, col, data, sid)